RuhamLeal/code-tunes-app/README.md

 - This API works with a mongoDB database, some endpoints have validations with JWT and are working with route management, it works remote.

+- You will need to install the application frontend locally, below are the instructions.
+The api is already running in the cloud

 - The api was uploaded with a public IP through the AWS cloud system with EC2.
 To see the code of the project you can install it locally ( Below you will find the instructions ).